- Jul 24, 2021

 This spring, Amazon introduced Alexa to a wider global audience by providing the virtual assistant with a feature that could only be accessed from within Amazon’s main shopping app.
 However, this integration – which allows you to ask Alexa about news, weather, basic facts, or use the assistant’s add-on “skills,” among other things – was available only for iPhone users.
-But starting from this week, Alexa is hitting the Android Play Store
+But starting from this week, Alexa is hitting the Android Play Store, as well.

 It doesn’t appear like Amazon shopping app clients would truly need to play out these kinds of undertakings from their Amazon app, however again, this feels more like an Alexa demo than an ordinary use case.
 The thought is to get customers acquainted with Alexa, which could urge them to buy a hardware device, like the Echo or Echo Dot, to bring her into their home.
-The Alexa feature

 Indeed, it appears that present Echo gadget proprietors got an early heads up on the integration for the Alexa partner app.
 In the Alexa app, a notice appeared alerting to another Alexa gadget being naturally added to clients’ records.
 The new expansion, as it turned out, was the Amazon portable app.
 Surprise!

 The notification card additionally includes alternatives to tweak Alexa or reject the card.

 To the extent we can tell, there isn’t any new Alexa functionality included with the Android launch – it’s just now becoming accessible to Android clients in addition to iOS.
 Like most arrivals of this scale, the feature is rolling out slowly, instead of hitting all clients at once!